kahypar/kahypar/README.md

 3. Run cmake: `cmake .. -DCMAKE_BUILD_TYPE=RELEASE`
 4. Run make: `make`

-Testing and Profiling:
+Testing and Profiling
 -----------

 Tests are automatically executed while project is built.
 Additionally a `test` target is provided.
 End-to-end integration tests can be started with: `make integration_tests`.
 Profiling can be enabled via cmake flag: `-DENABLE_PROFILE=ON`.

-Running KaHyPar:
+Running KaHyPar
 -----------

 The binary is located at: `build/kahypar/application/`.